Skip to content

 GoBD-compliant §203 StGB-compliant

-16 steps, 6 deterministic (R) + 7 human judgement (H) + 3 LLM-suggestion (A) for contract data extraction, disclosure note drafting, and fraud risk pattern detection.
-High human share reflects IFRS 15 + ASC 606 reality: the standards are intentionally judgement-intensive, with seven decision points requiring human accounting expertise.
-The agent automates the mechanical steps and prepares the judgement decisions through structured documentation - software prepares judgement; software does not delegate judgement.
-Under the EU AI Act: not high-risk (Annex III enumeration excludes financial-process revenue recognition - not employment-decision or social-scoring under Annex III).
+Of the 16 steps, 6 are deterministic, 7 are human judgement, and 3 use an LLM suggestion (contract-data extraction, disclosure-note drafting and fraud-risk pattern detection).
+The high human share reflects the reality of IFRS 15 and ASC 606: the standards are intentionally judgement-intensive, with seven decision points that require human accounting expertise.
+The Agent automates the mechanical steps and prepares the judgement decisions through structured documentation - software prepares judgement, it does not delegate it.
+The process is not high-risk under the EU AI Act: revenue recognition is not an employment decision or social-scoring under Annex III.

 §203 StGB-relevant data is encrypted end-to-end and never passed to AI models in plain text.